Testbild-synth/Krach-X-Switch-Eurorack/README.md

 <img src="images/front_view.jpg" width="30%" height="30%"> <img src="images/side_view.jpg" width="30%" height="30%">

+## Status: recently added version 1.3 which has improved spacing for cut/connect switch legs

 ## Function

 The core function of the module revolves around the "cross-switch".
 Two input channels are attenuated independently and then go to the output, but if you flip the cross switch, the Input 1 goes into output 2 and vice versa.
 This allows for fast back and forth switching of cv signals.